sr-gi/bolt13/13-watchtowers.md

 #### Rationale

-`start_block` sis set by the tower so the user knows when the channel update will be covered.
+`start_block` is set by the tower so the user knows when the channel update will be covered.

 We assume the tower has a well-known public key and the user is aware of it.
 The receipt contains, mainly, the information provided by the user.
 The Watchtower will need to sign the receipt to provide evidence of agreement.